Pro Bono Projects

 - Crossroads for Florida Kids (H) Assist at-risk children in dependency and delinquency proceedings.
 Training, mentoring, and professional liability insurance provided.
 Contact: Rosemary Armstrong 813.873.7490 or firstname.lastname@example.org or Allison Singer 813.335.0766 or Allison.email@example.com

 - Family Law Guardian Ad Litem Program (H) Experienced volunteer Guardian Ad Litem attorneys needed to serve as children's representatives in family court proceedings.
-Contact Honorable Matthew Lucas at email@example.com.
+Contact: Honorable Christopher Nash at firstname.lastname@example.org.

 - Federal Litigation Project (H) Provide limited one-time consultation to pro se litigants in federal court.
 Attorneys with expertise in general civil rights and federal employment issues are needed, but all attorneys with federal law experience are encouraged to participate.
 Contact: Michael Matthews at 813.225.4133 or email@example.com.